|Destinasjoner :||Botswana - Kenya - Malawi - Sør-Afrika - Tanzania - Zambia|

 Want less travel time and more Zanzibar?
 Consider booking our ‘Zanzibar Express’ upgrade which includes a flight and an extra night in Zanzibar.

 1. Please note that this trip is a combination of multiple G Adventures tours.
 As such, the staff and/or particular vehicles operating your tour may change between tour segments.
 You may also expect some group members to join or leave the tour, between tour segments.
 2. This is not a physically demanding journey; however, travelling can be difficult, with long drives and poor road conditions at times.
 Despite this, most clients feel that the diversity of the African landscape, countries, culture and wildlife are all well worth the experience.
 We use a comfortable and safe customized safari truck for the long drives.
 3. YELLOW FEVER It may be required to show a Yellow Fever certificate upon entering the country(s) visited.
 Please check in with your local health expert for advice on Yellow Fever and other inoculations required for this area.
 4. An essential part of your safari is participation.
 The group is usually divided into small groups and given different tasks which change on a day to day basis, from kitchen duty group (helping in prepare meals and clean up afterwards), the packing group (sets up all tables and chairs outside) and the cleaning group (which cleans the truck by emptying the rubbish bin and brooming). it is all part of your adventure and when everyone puts in a little effort the trip will run smoothly.
 Your CEOs will do all the meal preparation, but we do ask the clients to help with the washing up.
 Team spirit is part of the fun!
 All camping equipment (with the exception of your sleeping bag and pillow) is supplied.
 We supply dome tents and assembly/disassembly takes only 5 minutes.
 All tents have built-in insect nets.
 Mattresses are also available, which are approximately 4cm thick, warm and comfortable.
 5. Sleeping bags can not be rented on any of our Africa overland or safari 6.
 Your CEO aims to provide you with the best service possible during your tour.
 They will be joining you in the back of the truck for a maximum of approximately 50% during driving, to answer questions and provide more information about the areas that you visit.
 They will spend the remainder of the driving time in front with the driver to enable them to make bookings, do planning and to fulfil other organizational requirements of the tour.
 During game drives, your CEO will ensure to accompany you in the passenger area of the truck.
 This is of course because they have a lot of knowledge to share with you during these exciting game drives.
 Please do not hesitate to ask your CEO any questions.
-7. Depending on the lunar cycle, Ramadan will fall between June 18th and July 17th, 2015.
+7. According to the lunar cycle, Ramadan will fall between May 15th and June 14th, 2018.
 Please note that Ramadan is a month of fasting observed by Muslims throughout the world, during which time the followers of Islam should not eat or drink between sunrise and sunset.
 In Zanzibar and other Muslim areas in Africa, it is important to note that there may be some limitations to services and disruptions to schedules during Ramadan.
 Generally our tours still operate effectively during this period and food is available to non-muslims throughout the day.
 It is important to display increased cultural sensitivity during Ramadan, particularly in Zanizbar.
 Please wear loose fitting clothes, that cover knees and shoulders, and try to avoid eating, drinking or smoking in public out of respect for those who can't at that time.

 On this tour, you will be accompanied by two Chief Experience Officers (CEOs).
 The Chief Experience Officers (CEOs) will be the group manager and leader, cook and driver.
 They will provide information on the places where we are travelling, offer suggestions for things to do and see, and introduce you to our local friends.
 They will take care of the small things so you can concentrate on enjoying your adventure.
 All of our CEOs in southern and East Africa are experienced group leaders, with a broad knowledge base of the region’s history, cultures, and wildlife.
 Your leader will be from either southern or East Africa depending on which part of the tour you are on.
 All of our overland adventure vehicle (OAV) drivers are experienced in the routes travelled, and highly skilled in dealing with different terrains.
 All of our cooks will organize and lead the meal preparation, and have experience in cooking a variety of local and international dishes for large groups.
 In the Serengeti and Ngorongoro Crater to round out the team, along with your CEO, you will be accompanied by a local safari crew consisting of an expert driver/guide and camp cook.
 Your driver/guide is skilled and experienced driver and a certified safari guide, and is an integral part of the team.
 As well, your cook will prepare the camp meals to add some further local flavour to the trip.
 We also use local guides for some included activities where we think more specific knowledge will add to the enjoyment of the places we are visiting.